 What are clinical trials?

-Clinical trials are medical research studies involving people, both patients and healthy volunteers, which help establish whether a new treatment is safe and effective.
+Clinical trials are medical research studies involving people, both patients and healthy volunteers, which help establish whether a new treatment or procedure is safe and effective.

 Which trials can I be involved with in New Zealand?